 Bio-Architected Mechanics

-We conduct fundamental research into how structure and composition dictate the mechanical and functional behavior of materials, particularly biological systems and their synthetic counterparts.
-Our core mission is to understand how nature integrates architecture and chemistry to achieve robust properties like strength, toughness, and adaptability.
+We study how structure and composition govern the mechanical behavior and performance of materials, with a focus on biological systems and their synthetic counterparts.
+Our work is inspired by natural materials such as arthropod exoskeletons, where architecture and chemistry are tightly integrated to achieve strength, toughness, and adaptability.

 Research